pascalbros/Me/README.md

 ## Contacts

-We would love to know if you are using PAPermissions in your app, send an email to <pasquale.ambrosini@gmail.com>
+We would love to know if you are using `Me` in your app, send an email to <pasquale.ambrosini@gmail.com>